miklevin/MikeLev.in/_posts/2024-11-12-six-click-ease-of-surfin-bacon.md

     I think I'm out...
 NOW SEO!
     I will not spam.
 I can not shill!
     I think I'm out.
 I'm in it still.
-    This road mis take...
+    This road muss take...
 I wish it led
     Sans equine severance in my bed
     And yet I wake.
 I feel a chill
     Please for my sake...